Synod: Assembly

 A bishop may also call a sobor for his diocese, which again would have delegates from the clergy, monasteries and parishes of his diocese, to discuss important matters.
 Such diocesan sobors may be held annually or only occasionally.

-Catholic
+Roman Catholic

 In Roman Catholic usage, synod and council are theoretically synonymous as they are of Greek and Latin origins, respectively, both meaning an authoritative meeting of bishops for the purpose of church administration in the areas of teaching (faith and morals) or governance (church discipline or law).
 However, in modern use, synod and council are applied to specific categories of such meetings and so do not really overlap.
-A synod generally meets every three years and is thus designated an "Ordinary General Assembly."
+A synod generally meets every three years and is thus designated an "Ordinary General Assembly".
 However, "Extraordinary" synods can be called to deal with specific situations.
-There are also "Special" synods for the Church in a specific geographic area such as the one held November 16-December 12, 1997, for the Church in America.
+There are also "Special" synods for the Church in a specific geographic area such as the one held November 16 – December 12, 1997, for the Church in America.